uohack/web-basics/README.md

 }
 ```

-Classes are similar, but you use `class="related"` and `.related`.
+Classes are similar, but you use `class="related"` and `.related` instead of `id="related"` and `#related`.
 Let's say you have a list of related stories and you want them to be slightly smaller than the other list items.

 ```html
 <!-- Let's create an unordered list -->